-- Inspect the tire chains for loose fittings and damaged links before each use. - Avoid heavily loading Model X (heavy loads can reduce the clearance between the tires and the body). - Do not drive the vehicle without the chains properly installed. - Drive slowly.
+- Inspect the tire chains for loose fittings and damaged links before each use. - Ensure air suspension is set to STANDARD and Suspension Lowering is set to NEVER for vehicles equipped with air suspension (see Air Suspension on page 168). - Avoid heavily loading Model X (heavy loads can reduce the clearance between the tires and the body). - Do not drive the vehicle without the chains properly installed. - Drive slowly.
 Do not exceed 30 mph (48 km/h). - Remove the tire chains as soon as conditions allow.